Lentil Couscous Salad with Goat Cheese

 When I was there, I was only 3 blocks away from my new favorite place ever – Marks & Spencer, or M&S for short.

-You guys, this store made my heart sing.
-It’s like if the prepared food section of Whole Foods had a baby with Trader Joe’s and then the family moved to London.
+You all, this store made my heart sing.
+It’s like if the prepared food section of Whole Foods had a baby with Trader Joe’s, and then the family moved to London.
+I often wandered down there for a quick breakfast (apricot pastries were my favorite) or a fast and easy lunch.

 OMG, THIS SALAD!!!!